keu/docs/learn/airflow-fivetran.md

     [2023-03-01, 00:31:36 UTC] {taskinstance.py:1318} INFO - Marking task as SUCCESS.
     ```

 5. After the `wait_for_tag` task has completed, the `kick_off_fivetran_sync` task will start.
-This task will be in a deferred state (violet square) until the Fivetran sync job is completed.
+This task will be in a deferred state (violet square) until the Fivetran sync is completed.

     ![Fivetran Deferred](/img/guides/fivetran_deferred_operator.png)

-6. After the DAG run has finished successfully, verify in your Fivetran UI that the sync job shows an additional `Manual Update Triggered` entry in its `User Actions`.
+6. After the DAG run has finished successfully, verify in your Fivetran UI that the sync shows an additional `Manual Update Triggered` entry in its `User Actions`.

     ![Fivetran additional sync](/img/guides/fivetran_additional_sync.png)